At a Glance

 THE FRENCH INVESTIGATION INTO U.S. TORTURE AT GUANTANAMO

-Additionally there has been an ongoing investigation in Paris, France into the torture and other serious mistreatment of three French citizens (Nizar Sassi, Mourad Benchellali and Khaled Ben Mustapha) who had been detained at Guantánamo.
+In addition, there has been an ongoing investigation in France into the torture and other serious mistreatment of three French citizens (Nizar Sassi, Mourad Benchellali, and Khaled Ben Mustapha) who were detained at Guantánamo.
 The jurisdiction of the instructing judge was confirmed by the appeals court in June 2005.
 In January 2012, the former investigating magistrate, Sophie Clement, issued a formal request, or “letter rogatory”, to the United States.
 According to news reports, the French investigative judge requested access to the detention camp at Guantánamo Bay, to relevant documents as well as to all persons who had contact with the three victims during their detention there.
 The United States still has not replied.
 On February 26, 2014, the Center for Constitutional Rights and the European Center for Constitutional and Human Rights submitted an expert report urging the French investigating magistrate to issue a subpoena for former Guantánamo commander Geoffrey Miller.
-The Magistrate denied the request.
-On March 5, 2015, the court of appeals in Paris (Chambre de l’instruction de la Cour d’appel de Paris) heard an appeal by the plaintiffs, requesting a reversal of the decision not to subpoena Miller.
-CCR and ECCHR submitted materials to the assist the court of appeals in understanding Miller's role in the chain of command and key developments regarding interrogation practices at Guantánamo.
+The magistrate denied the request.
+On March 5, 2015, the court of appeals in Paris (Chambre de l’instruction de la Cour d’appel de Paris) heard an appeal by the plaintiffs requesting a reversal of the decision not to subpoena Miller.
+CCR and ECCHR submitted materials to assist the court of appeals in understanding Miller's role in the chain of command and key developments regarding interrogation practices at Guantánamo.
 On April 2, 2015, the appeals court ordered the lower court to summon Miller to explain his role in the abuse.